 Here are answers to some common questions about Internet Explorer SmartScreen Filter.

 SmartScreen Filter is a feature in Internet Explorer that helps detect phishing websites.
-SmartScreen Filter can also help protect you from installing malicious software or malware, which are programs that demonstrate illegal, viral, fraudulent, or malicious behavior.
+SmartScreen Filter can also help protect you from downloading or installing malware (malicious software).

 SmartScreen Filter helps to protect you in three ways:

-It operates in the background as you browse the web, analyzing webpages and determining if they have any characteristics that might be suspicious.
+As you browse the web, it analyses webpages and determines if they have any characteristics that might be suspicious.
 If it finds suspicious webpages, SmartScreen will display a message giving you an opportunity to provide feedback and advising you to proceed with caution.

-SmartScreen Filter checks the sites you visit against an up-to-the-hour, dynamic list of reported phishing sites and malicious software sites.
-If it finds a match, SmartScreen Filter will show you a red warning notifying you that the site has been blocked for your safety.
+SmartScreen Filter checks the sites you visit against a dynamic list of reported phishing sites and malicious software sites.
+If it finds a match, SmartScreen Filter will show you a warning notifying you that the site has been blocked for your safety.

 Use of SmartScreen Filter is governed by the Microsoft Service Agreement.
 For more information, read the Microsoft Service Agreement online.